 Profiting from the newly created International Research Laboratory (IRL) a joint team of physicists from LPNHE-Paris and University of Tokyo plans to contribute to the HK detector construction via a precise time distribution and synchronization system and to the physics analysis via data calibration and reconstruction.
 Developed prototypes will be tested insitu in SK which is also a far detector of the currently running T2K-II experiment.
-In parallel we also contribute to additional hadron production measurements with the NA61/SHINE spectrometer at CERN which would help reducing (anti)neutrino flux uncertainties from the J-PARC accelerator.
+In parallel we also contribute to the ongoing upgrade of the near detector ND280 and to additional hadron production measurements with the NA61/SHINE spectrometer at CERN which would help reducing (anti)neutrino flux uncertainties from the J-PARC accelerator and improve precision of (anti)neutrino cross section measurements.
 All these improvements would allow to calculate realistic sensitivities of HK experiment for neutrino oscillation parameters, including CP-violation phase.